Core¶

 |

-results with keys |
+Dict with keys |

-Source code in core/search.py
+Source code in core/analysis/dimension.py

 format_report(results)